techservicesillinois/aws-enterprise-vpc/UPGRADING.md

         - module.vpn1[0].aws_cloudwatch_metric_alarm.vpnstatus[0] will be created
         - module.vpn2[0].aws_cloudwatch_metric_alarm.vpnstatus[0] will be created
         - (various) null_resource.dummy_depends_on will be destroyed

+      You may also need to comment out `amazon_side_asn = 64512` in vpc/main.tf if it was not there before.

   22. When confident, `terraform apply`